logicalphase/aocc/readme.txt

 That depends on a few factors, such as site traffic, using a theme with lots of options, and hosting resources available.
 You can experiment to find the best balance between performance and cache size.
 But, generally speaking, the following is a good rule of thumb:

-1. 128 MB - A good choice for small, low traffic site, on inexpensive shared hosting plans.
-Think entry level plans from Go Daddy, Hostgator, Bluehost, etc.
+1. 128 MB for small blogging site on entry level shared hosting.
-2. 512 MB - If you run a small business site or a site using complex themes and plugins on mid-level shared or small VPS hosting like Webfaction or Theme Surgeons.
+2. 512 MB for sites running complex themes and plugins on shared or small VPS.
-3. 764 MB - If you run a WordPress Woocommerce site running a large kitchen sink theme from Envato, on a medium sized VPS Cloud hosting service, this might be a good choice.
+3. 768 MB for sites running complex themes and plugins, e-commerce, memberships on med VPS.
-4. 1 GB - If you are running a process intensive, high traffic site on a large high CPU, high RAM dedicated or cloud VPS with lots of disk space, this might be just the ticket.
+4. 1 GB for large sites running complex themes, plugins, e-commerce, memberships on med to large VPS.

 Again, experiment with different settings and find the best option for your particular WordPress site.